-- 2.4.2 Families experiencing homelessness: Outreach and technical assistance efforts - a.
-Check, where applicable, the procedures used to conduct outreach for children experiencing homelessness and their families. - i. [x] Lead Agency accepts applications at local community-based locations. - ii. [x] Partnerships with community-based organizations. - iii. [x] Partnering with homeless service providers, McKinney-Vento liaisons, and others who work with families experiencing homelessness to provide referrals to child care. - iv. [] Other.
-Describe: - b.
-The Lead Agency must provide training and technical assistance (TA) to providers and appropriate Lead Agency (or designated entity) staff on identifying and serving children and families experiencing homelessness. - i.
+with disabilities. iv. oxtimes Ensuring accessibility of environments and activities for all children. v. oximes Partnerships with State and local programs and associations focused on disability- related topics and issues. vi. ☑ Partnerships with parent associations, support groups, and parent-to-parent support groups, including the Individuals with Disabilities Education Act (IDEA) federally funded Parent Training and Information Centers. vii. $\ oxed{oxed}$ Partnerships with State and local IDEA Part B, Section 619 and Part C providers and agencies. viii.
+Availability and/or access to specialized services (e.g., mental health, behavioral specialists, therapists) to address the needs of all children. ix. ☐ Other.
+Describe: Click or tap here to enter text.
+2.4.2 Famili es exper riencing homelessness: Outreach and technical assistance efforts a. where applicable, the procedures used to conduct outreach for children encing homelessness and their families. i. oxtimes Lead Agency accepts applications at local community-based locations. ii. oxtimes Partnerships with community-based organizations. iii. \boxtimes Partnering with homeless service providers, McKinney-Vento liaisons, and others who work with families experiencing homelessness to provide referrals to child care. iv. ☐ Other.
+Describe: Click or tap here to enter text. b. approp ad Agency must provide training and technical assistance (TA) to providers and priate Lead Agency (or designated entity) staff on identifying and serving children milies experiencing homelessness. i.
 Describe the Lead Agency's training and TA efforts for providers in identifying and serving children and their families experiencing homelessness.
 The OEC has contracted with the regional Education Service Center (EASTCONN) to provide a series of train- the- trainer events to inform providers about the trauma of homelessness.
 The target audience for this activity is providers who receive the Care 4 Kids subsidy, and other key partners that work with this population including the Coordinated Access Networks and the state's McKinney Vento Liaisons.
 The purpose of the training is twofold: 1) increase the knowledge base of trainers around the trauma of homelessness and2) prepare them to be facilitators and trainers on this and related topics.
-The contractor's activities include provision of training and technical assistance on identifying and serving children and families experiencing homelessness based on the McKinney-Vento definition; designing and implementing statewide technical assistance to providers in screening homeless families utilizing OEC approved technical assistance. - ii.
+The contractor's activities include provision of training and technical assistance on identifying and serving children and families experiencing homelessness based on the McKinney-Vento definition; designing and implementing statewide technical assistance to providers in screening homeless families utilizing OEC approved technical assistance.

+\square Caseworkers with specialized training/experience in working with individuals ii.
 Describe the Lead Agency's training and TA efforts for Lead Agency (or designated entity) staff in identifying and serving children and their families experiencing homelessness.
-The OEC has designated lead staff who is responsible for training other lead agency staff on identifying and serving children and their families experiencing homelessness.
-The OEC uses the Pyramid Model which is a framework of evidence-based practices for promoting young children's healthy social and emotional development.
-The model supports social emotional competence in infants and young children is a positive behavioral intervention and support framework.
-Early childhood providers, caregivers, and families can use the model to promote young children's social and emotional development and prevent and address challenging behavior.
-The OEC has designated lead staff who is responsible for integrating Pyramid practices to assist with supporting identify and serving children and families experiencing homelessness.
+The OEC has designated lead staff who is responsible for integrating Pyramid practices and training to assist with supporting identify and serving children and families experiencing homelessness.